 It’s really scary to admit that you’re sick, psychologically.
 I don’t think that stigma is ever going away, despite how things may have changed in the last few decades.
 It’s still a very difficult step to take.

-But you’re only as sick as your secrets, and if you share those secrets with a professional who knows what they’re doing, it can help you.
+But you’re only as sick as your secrets, and if you share those secrets with a professional sex addiction therapist who knows what they’re doing, it can help you.
 It can teach you to rewire your brain and change your thinking.
 Scott Disick wasn’t seeing anyone.

 Your Reaction to These Stories Matters